 - implementing appropriate physical, technical, and organizational security measures to protect personal information against accidental or unlawful destruction, accidental loss or alteration, unauthorized disclosure or access, and against unlawful forms of processing; and,

 - taking other measures to provide an adequate level of data protection in accordance with applicable law.

 Any onward transfer is subject to appropriate onward transfer requirements as required by applicable law.

 Data Subject Rights

-Please also note that Storage Materials are encrypted, which prevents Storj and Storage Node Operators from accessing the information.
-Those who wish to access or delete any personal information within Storage Materials must direct their queries to the relevant User.
+Please also note that Storage Materials are encrypted, which prevents Storj and Node Operators from accessing the information.
+Those who wish to access or delete any personal information within Storage Materials must direct their queries to the relevant Customer.

 If you have provided consent for cookies that are not strictly necessary, direct marketing emails or other data processing, you have the right to withdraw your consent at any time, without affecting the lawfulness of processing or other activity based on consent before you withdraw it.
 You have the right to lodge a complaint with a supervisory authority.

 9. Additional Information for California Residents